Norbert Francis Attard: Works

-Liechtenstein, Turkey, Greece, South Korea, Australia, U.S.A., and Taiwan.
+Between 2002 and 2005 he was a Committee member of the Malta Council for Culture and the Arts.

 Valletta Contemporary

 Attard is the founder of the Conceptual art gallery Valletta Contemporary.
 Opened in 2018, this gallery has established itself as one of the leading galleries in Malta offering space for exhibitions of a conceptual and contemporary nature.
 The gallery also curates VC Editions, a collection of artworks especially commissioned by the gallery by artists who have already exhibited at the venue.